WorldFamousElectronics/PulseSensorPlayground/README.md

 # [PulseSensor.com](https://pulsesensor.com) Playground

-A collection of code demo'ing the most popular uses of PulseSensor and Arduino.
+This Playground is a collection of code for the most popular uses of PulseSensor and Arduino.
+Once you download the playground, you can simple access each project's code inside the Arduino IDE (software).
+The playgroud includes a number of projects, with the code already written out and commented.
 Use this code to get started quickly.
-Or contribute your code to the Playground.
+We welcome your code/project modifcations/contributes as well!

 ## Playground Projects

-- Getting Started

  <img height='300' alt='Artsy Shows image 1' src='https://raw.githubusercontent.com/artsy/emergence/master/docs/screenshots/featured.png'> <img height='300' alt='Artsy Shows image 2' src='https://raw.githubusercontent.com/artsy/emergence/master/docs/screenshots/show.png'>